 |Not available||Not available|

-To set or clear breakpoints for an event, modify the Debugger Breakpoints properties through the Property Inspector or the Model Explorer.
-For more information, see Set Properties for an Event.
+To set or clear breakpoints on an event, use the Property Inspector or the Model Explorer to modify the Debugger Breakpoints properties.
+For more information, see Debugger Breakpoints.

-To change the type of breakpoint for an object, click the breakpoint badge.
+To change the type of breakpoint on an object, click the breakpoint badge.
 In the Breakpoints dialog box, you can select a different configuration of breakpoints, depending on the object type.

 Clearing all of the check boxes in the Breakpoints dialog box removes the breakpoint.